[2025 Update] Operational phase contracts required for generating renewable assets – More than just turbines!

 It is expected that project owners will need legal services, due to, for example, claims with contractors, change in law cases, divestment processes, or renew/procure service agreements.

-- Track record & ways of working: Do they have the right expertise for the specific subject?
-Have you previously aligned on ways of working so business expectations are met?
+• Track record & ways of working: Do they have the right expertise for the specific subject?
+Have you previously aligned on ways of working so that business expectations are met?

-Insurance agreements relate to the Operational All Risk, Business Interruption and other minor insurances that is usually taken from an owner’s perspective.
+Insurance agreements relate to the Operational All Risk, Business Interruption and other minor insurances that are usually taken from an owner’s perspective.
+Nowadays, insurance costs account for a significant part of the OPEX.

-- Coverage: Is the coverage, deductibles and excluded events aligned with the risk appetite of the asset owner, the project characteristics and the location of the assets?
+• Coverage: Are the coverage, deductibles and excluded events aligned with the risk appetite of the asset owner, financing process, the project characteristics and the location of the assets?

-- Claim notification: Does the notification process allow reasonable time following the occurrence of an event?
+• Claim notification: Does the notification process allow a reasonable time following the occurrence of an event?
 Is there a clear a reasonable process timeline to handle claims?

 Investors or lenders related agreements